AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-integration/salesforce-sync-settings.md

    ![](assets/six-2.png)

-If for some reason your Email to Salesforce address does not pull in, follow these steps to activate the BCC feature in your Salesforce account:
+If for some reason your Email to [!DNL Salesforce] address does not pull in, follow these steps to activate the BCC feature in your [!DNL Salesforce] account:

-1. Log in to your Salesforce instance.
+1. Log in to your [!DNL Salesforce] instance.
 1. Find your user name in the upper-right corner and select the drop-down bar.
 1. Select **[!UICONTROL My Settings]**.
 1. Select **[!UICONTROL Email]**.